 What are the best steps you can take after miscarriage to help your body recover and to prepare for your next pregnancy?
 There are many supportive steps you can take that will help you cope with the miscarriage you just experienced, or may be currently experiencing.
+The most important thing to remember is that miscarriages are common and are never your fault, unless of course, you are taking street drugs.
+Usually, they happen because something wasn’t right with the baby, the uterus implantation site, or hormones.
 These steps will help to increase your chances of a successful pregnancy the next time around.
 I will share with you ways to heal your body physically and emotionally after miscarriage.

 Five Steps to Miscarriage Recovery